Kiwi Gardner

-Keyondrei Samuel "Kiwi" Gardner (born April 7, 1993) is an American professional basketball player for the Illawarra Hawks of the NBL1 East.
+Keyondrei Samuel "Kiwi" Gardner (born April 7, 1993) is an American former professional basketball player.
 He became an Internet sensation via YouTube in 2011.
 Gardner played one season of college basketball for Midland College before beginning his professional career in 2013.
+As of 2024, he was a member of the New Taipei Kings coaching staff in the Taiwan Professional Basketball League.

 High school career

-Gardner was raised in the Maxwell Park neighborhood in Oakland, California and began playing basketball at the age of four.
+Gardner was born in Oakland, California.
+He was raised by his mother and his extended family in the Maxwell Park neighborhood, and began playing basketball at the age of four.
 From 2007 to 2010, Gardner attended Manteca High School in Manteca, California.
 As a sophomore in 2008–09, he averaged 19.8 points, 6.0 assists, 2.1 rebounds and 2.2 steals per game as he helped the Buffaloes finish with a 24–4 record.
 As a junior in 2009–10, he averaged 24 points, 3.8 assists, 3.9 rebounds and 3.5 steals as he helped the Buffaloes finish a 23–6 record.

 In 2010, Gardner transferred to Westwind Preparatory Academy in Phoenix, Arizona.
 He did not meet the eligibility requirements of the Arizona Interscholastic Association because of transferring in his senior year, so he did not play on WPA's State Championship High School team that year.
 Instead, he played on WPA's prep team.
 Gardner was chosen to participate in the NCAA's High School Slam Dunk contest during the Final Four Tournament, where the crowd watched the same showmanship that has led to hundreds of thousands of hits on his YouTube highlight videos.
 He averaged 23.7 points, seven assists, four steals and four rebounds per game during the 2010–11 season, leading Westwind to a 30–2 record and a state title.